ScottWoodward97/GiFeline-KMP/README.md

 use of module based injection was for networking, to provide singleton instances of retrofit and okhttp3.

 ### Testing
 The entire project is unit tested using JUnit 4, AssertJ, Mockk, and Turbine.
-The choices for these technologies are mostly due to familiarity, with exception of Mockk, where I decided to take this opportunity to experiment away from my Mockito-kotlin shaped comfort zone.

-Time constraints mean there are no end to end tests.
-During development I encountered several inconsistencies with the api so did not feel comfortable relying on live data for testing purposes.

-## Stretch Goals
+## Future improvements
-There are several areas that, with more time, I would have added.
+There are several areas that I want to spend more time improving with this project.
 These include:

 - **Network caching** - There is no network caching currently in this project.
-Ideally this could be achieved through OkHttp3, however this proved to be more of a challenge so was left out.
+Ideally this could be achieved through OkHttp3 but could do something a bit more manual.
 - **Utilising the breed stats further** - Only three hand selected stats were chosen for display, with so many more available in the responses it could provide room for some fun design choices.
 - **Font provider migration** - Using Google font providers seemed like a good idea initially, however it has led to some interesting quirks where the preview and build versions differ in font design.
-In the future moving back to downloaded font files might prove to be more consistent.
+I might move back to downloaded font files as they prove to be more consistent.